 Outcomes: This project will improve the current understanding of HLW/SNF disposal in a generic mined geologic repository.
-Special attention is paid to the design of innovative clay-pellets mixtures intended for effective and safe isolation of HLW/SNF.
+Special attention is paid to the design of innovative clay-pellets mixtures intended for effective and safe isolation of HLW/SNF, together with their characterization and modeling.
 These findings will lead to the development of better models to represent the behavior of EBS based on clay-pellets materials when subjected to the typical THM processes anticipated in repositories for HLW/SNF.